alshakero/hangman/README.md

 ![N|Solid](https://www.omaralshaker.com/git/netguru/shots/intro/retina.jpg)
 ![N|Solid](https://www.omaralshaker.com/git/netguru/shots/in/retina.jpg)

-### List of used image files
+### How many images were used

- -

- Yup, I did't use any raster images.
+None, I did't use any raster images.
 Only purely CSSed DIVs with a tiny vector (430bytes) for the sweat on the folk's forehead.

 ### Playing the game
 You can play it [here], on GitHub pages.

 ### Running the app locally
 After cloning the repository

 ```sh
 $ cd NG-quiz
 $ npm install